Tag Archive for: NEPA

 Whatever season you find yourself in, make sure to use our “search by city” feature and discover all our area has to offer.

-Summer is the best time of the year to explore Northeastern Pennsylvania (NEPA)!
+Summer may be the best time of the year to explore Northeastern Pennsylvania (NEPA)!
 Alright, I lied, my favorite time of the year in our region is early autumn with cider donut runs, changing foliage and high school football back on the menu, but summer is easy on the eyes too.
 There’s plenty to see and do in the Greater Scranton area and we hope you can set aside some time to get busy and explore.

 NEPA has diverse environments with everything from hiking trails to city streets and commercial businesses in the downtown areas of Scranton, Wilkes-Barre, Dickson City, to name a few.
 You can explore much of this region from our “search by city” page.